RobertoOlivetree/robertoolivetree.github.io/content/_index.md

     content:
       title: "Research Tools and Methods"

-      subtitle: "Technologies and analytical approaches used in my research"
+      subtitle: >-
+        Computational methods used to integrate, analyse and interpret urban information at the building level

       categories:

-        - name: Programming
+        - name: Programming and Data
           items:
             - name: Python
               icon: devicon/python